Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces

 The second F{\"o}ppl-von K{\'a}rm{\'a}n equation with dislocations is obtained by substituting $\Omega^p$, as solved in terms of $\Lambda^p_{\alpha \beta}$ given in \eqref{plastbenstronlyd}, into \eqref{Secvk} as

-Equations \eqref{laplscrew}, \eqref{Firstvk-onlyd}, and \eqref{Secvk-onlyd} are the required governing equations in order to determine the deformed shape and stress in the plate.
-Here, recall that, $J^\alpha$ and $J$ are edge and screw dislocation densities, respectively, with dislocation lines threading normally the 2D surface.
-The dislocations corresponding to densities $\alpha^{\mu \nu}$, on the other hand, have their lines and Burgers vectors both tangential to the 2D surface, while $\alpha^{\mu 3}$ represent those with Burgers vector orthogonal to the surface and dislocation lines tangential to the surface.
-It is clear from the system of governing equations that the densities $\alpha^{\mu 3}$ play no role what so ever.
-The densities $\alpha^{\mu \nu}$ influence the equations only through their skew part; they however appear, more completely, in the calculation of moments $m^{\alpha \beta}$ in the plate.
+where we have also used the conservation laws~\eqref{bprel21-fvk22}.
+Equations \eqref{laplscrew}, \eqref{Firstvk-onlyd}, and \eqref{Secvk-onlyd} are the required governing equations in order to determine the deformation $\text{w}$ and stress in the plate.
+Here, recall that, $J^\alpha$ and $J$ are edge and screw dislocation densities, respectively, with dislocation lines threading normal to the 2D surface.
+The dislocations corresponding to densities $\alpha^{\mu \nu}$, on the other hand, have their lines and Burgers vectors both tangential to the 2D surface.
+The densities $\alpha^{\mu 3}$, which represent dislocations with Burgers vector orthogonal to the surface and defect lines tangential to the surface, play no role whatsoever.
+The densities $\alpha^{\mu \nu}$ influence the equations only through their skew part; they do appear completely in the calculation of moments $m^{\alpha \beta}$ in the plate.
 If the screw dislocation density $J$ is vanishingly small then $\Delta \psi =0$ (with $\psi=0$ over the boundary) implies that $\psi(\theta^\alpha)=0$ over the plate.
-In such a case, \eqref{Firstvk-onlyd}, without the last term, and \eqref{Secvk-onlyd} suffice as the governing equations.
+In such a case \eqref{Firstvk-onlyd}, without the last term, and \eqref{Secvk-onlyd} suffice as the governing equations.